Skip to main content

 In addition to directly servicing animals, the Associated Humane Societies offers low-cost medical care and education outreach to the New Jersey pet owner community.

 But domesticated companion animals are not the only critters that benefit from the organization.
-Within one of their three shelter locations lies Popcorn Park—a federally licensed zoo that serves as a sanctuary for injured, abandoned, or elderly livestock and wildlife.
+Within one of their three shelter locations lies Popcorn Park — a federally licensed zoo that serves as a sanctuary for injured, abandoned, or elderly livestock and wildlife.

 #6.
 South Dakota West River Spay-Neuter Coalition — Deadwood, South Dakota

-In 2005, a group of South Dakotans convened to discuss cat overpopulation plaguing their community as evidenced by high rates of intake and euthanasia in local shelters.
+In 2005, a group of South Dakotans convened to discuss cat overpopulation plaguing their community, as evidenced by high rates of intake and euthanasia in local shelters.
 After consulting local resources and veterinarians, they learned that offering low-cost spaying and neutering would help reduce the surplus population while limiting the need for euthanasia.

 Over the years, the South Dakota West River Spay-Neuter Coalition has assembled a network of people dedicated to providing low-cost neuter and spay services, from veterinarians performing the surgery to small, one-time donors dedicated to animal welfare.

-In just under two decades, the organization has sponsored 10,739 procedures—preventing over a million feral kittens from entering the community and shelters.
+In just under two decades, the organization has sponsored 10,739 procedures — preventing over a million feral kittens from entering the community and shelters.

 #5.
 Monadnock Humane Society — Swanzey, New Hampshire